-The Intercall Time is the programmable period of time the 1400 waits between making alarm phone calls.
+The Intercall Time is the programmable period of time the 1800 waits between making alarm phone calls.
 Intercall Time is activated only after alarm dial-out to the first telephone number fails to be acknowledged.
 This period can be programmed from 10 seconds to 60 minutes.
 The default Intercall Time is 30 seconds.

-TIP: When the 1400 is programmed to make calls to pagers, make sure the intercall delay time is long enough to give the person carrying the pager some time to get to a phone to call the unit back.
+TIP: When the 1800 is programmed to make calls to pagers, make sure the intercall delay time is long enough to give the person carrying the pager some time to get to a phone to call the unit back.

-If an incoming telephone call is received by the 1400 during the Intercall Time (in between dialing of subsequent telephone numbers to report an alarm), it will answer the incoming call and immediately report any existing alarms.
-The manner in which the incoming call is answered depends upon whether or not TAD is enabled or disabled (See Telephone Answering Device (TAD) compatibility):
+If an incoming telephone call is received by 1800 during the Intercall Time (in between dialing of subsequent telephone numbers to report an alarm), it will answer the incoming call and immediately report any existing alarms.
+The manner in which the incoming call is answered depends upon whether or not TAD is enabled or disabled:

-- If TAD is disabled (default), Rings Until Answer will be the programmed number of rings. - If TAD (Telephone Answering Device) is enabled, Rings Until Answer will be 1.
+If TAD is disabled (default), Rings Until Answer will be the programmed number of rings.

+If TAD (Telephone Answering Device) is enabled, Rings Until Answer will be 1.